- What Are Craigslist Puppy Scams?

 - Frequently Asked Questions

-Puppy scams on Craigslist can be difficult to spot, but the general story is the same no matter what the situation: You try to buy a puppy on Craiglist, but the seller asks for payment first before you actually get or even see the puppy for yourself.
+Puppy scams on Craigslist can be difficult to spot, but the general story is the same no matter the situation.
+Here’s how the scam works.

 You Contact a Seller About a Puppy on Craigslist

 You find a puppy for sale on Craigslist and message the seller, letting them know you're interested.
 The seller may ask questions about your ability to care for the puppy in an attempt to appear compassionate, but overall, they seem eager to sell.

 Legitimate sellers will likely include information about the dog’s personality, age, and if it’s up-to-date on shots.
 They’ll also have multiple pictures and decent grammar.

 If you contact a Craigslist puppy scammer, they’ll likely only want to communicate via email.
 Look out for people who overly try to convince you that there's nothing to worry about—they’re trying to put your mind at ease and build trust.
 They’ll also want to gain sympathy by sharing a sad story about why they can no longer keep the dog, such as moving or losing the loved one to who owned the dog.

 The Seller Can't Meet You But Asks for Payment

 The seller will ask you to wire payment for the puppy via Western Union or pay them electronically through a service such as Venmo.